Health & Vitality

-Staying healthy and the prevention of chronic disease is a direct result of the way we live.
+Staying healthy and preventing chronic disease is a direct result of the way we live and the daily choices we make.

 Our overall health is a by-product of our lifestyle.
 Our genes, stresses, habits, relationships, diets, illnesses, exercise routines and attitudes all affect our level of health and vitality.
 Every day we make choices about our life and the choices we make today determine our future health.